Monday, February 28, 2011

 Imagine walking into the house hungry for dinner, and finding that dinner is ready for you.

-To make this easy healthy bean's recipe in a crock pot, I have to start thinking about soaking the dry beans by 6:30 -8:30 the night before because the beans have to be soaked overnight.
+To make this easy healthy bean's recipe in a crock pot, I have to start thinking about soaking the dry beans by 6:30 -8:30 the night before because the beans have to soak overnight.
 I have to empty and rinse a bag of mixed dry beans, place them in a large bowl, cover them with water, and then ignore them until about 6:30 the next morning.

 In the morning, before I leave for the day, I rinse the beans, place them in my crock pot with 3 large carrots ( cut in half), 2 T of dry ground ginger ( fresh doesn't work) , a few shakes of Trader Joe's 21( no salt) Salute, and enough water to cover the beans( about 6 cups), put the temperature setting on low ,and leave for work.